 Electric Features

-The batteries are great LiPo.
+The rechargeable batteries are LiPo.
 It’s hard to tell which is better, LiPo (Lithium Polymer) vs Li-ion (Lithium Ion).
 Both are modern battery technologies, and LiPo is a big player in the RC car industry.
 Modern RC cars pack an incredible amount of power.
 They can push 10 lb cars to 60+ mph.
 That’s reassuring enough for me that the manufacturer made the right choice in battery technology.
 We are way past NiMH (Nickel Metal Hydride) and shouldn’t mention NiCd (Nickel Cadmium).
 Those would be a deal breaker for a purchase.

 The Karbon heated gloves batteries are stored neatly in a YKK zippered compartment of the gloves, and the charger, of course, will charge both batteries at once.

-Further Reading: Survival – Stranded in a Car During Winter
+Further Reading: Survival โ Stranded in a Car During Winter

 Glove Features